mariodavid/mariodavid.github.io/_drafts/cuba-6-1.md

 The next thing that got my attention is the ability to create an application from an existing database.
 This is a very interesting approach when you already have a application up and running with a "reasonably normal" database structure.
 The existing application can be a Java application but it clearly does not have to be one.

-Studio will guide you through a wizard that will read the structure from the datasource you configured in the *project properties*.
+Studio will guide you through a wizard that will read the structure from the database you configured in the *project properties*.
 During the process, you can adjust the mapping from the database to the generated models.

 To get an idea about the model generation wizard, you can try the following: